KxSystems/docs/docs/wp/parse-trees.md

 ## k4, q and `q.k`

-Kdb+ is a database management system which ships with the general-purpose and database language q.
+kdb+ is a database management system which ships with the general-purpose and database language q.
 Q is an embedded domain-specific language implemented in the k programming language, sometimes known as k4.
 The q interpreter can switch between q and k modes and evaluate expressions written in k as well as q.

 The k language is for KX implementors.
 It is not documented or supported for use outside KX.